Duet3D/wiki-content/How_to_guides/Getting_connected/Getting_connected_to_your_Duet.md

 > These network settings are temporary!
 They will be lost when you restart and will have to be re-entered.
 Step 7 will explain how to set it up permanently.
 {.is-warning}

-> Mac users using 'screen': Press CTRL-A then CTRL-\ to exit screen and return to terminal.
-Linux users using 'screen': CTRL-A then \ to exit screen and return to terminal.
+> **macOS** users using 'screen': Press CTRL-A then CTRL-\ to exit screen and return to terminal.
+**Linux** users using 'screen': CTRL-A then \ to exit screen and return to terminal.
 You can safely close Terminal at this point.
 {.is-info}

 # 6 Check Access to Duet Web Control